DTIS - Research units

 Rotorcraft, Flight Dynamics and Systems (RFDS)

-In this way, all its work contributes to efforts for improving flight safety in conjunction with operational performance.
-The unit also has a system prototyping bench (PycsHel simulator), integrated within the LABSIM laboratory, enabling it to assess the aircraft and systems that it develops.
-Its experise goes up to piloting simulation and flight testing, for which it is supported by its operational partners (DGA-EV, CEPA, etc.).
+The unit has also developed and operates a system prototyping bench (PycsHel simulator), integrated into the LABSIM simulation laboratory, enabling the evaluation of the aircraft and systems it develops, through piloted simulation and flight experiments, for which it relies on its operational partners (DGA-EV, CEPA, etc.).

 Risk – Identification, modeling and assessment (RIME)